Travel Vaccines and Advice for Saudi Arabia

 The Mountain of Uhud is an important place to visit because a big battle happened there a long time ago.
 Visitors can climb the mountain and see the monuments and sites there.
 Medina has many different types of food to try, including traditional Middle Eastern dishes and international foods.

-What Should I Take To Saudi Arabia?
+What Should I Take to Saudi Arabia?

 Here are some essential items to consider for your trip to Saudi Arabia: